 Rooming: We have four multi-purpose design studios with capacities of between ten and eighteen pupils.
 Three of the four studios have at least sixteen PCs on which pupils can access a range of subject specific Computer Aided Design (CAD) software as well as the more standard programmes.
 We also have a large, fully equipped workshop which contains a range of wood, metal and plastic working equipment, some of which is listed below.

 Equipment: The range of wood, metal and plastic working machines we have in the Department includes Pillar Drills, Bobbin Sanders, Fretsaws, Bandsaws, Lathes (wood and metal), Manual Milling Machine, Mortiser, Vacuum Former, Dome Blower, Strip Heater, Hot Wire Cutter and Dip Coating facilities.
 We also have purpose built facilities for brazing, casting and welding.
 In addition to all this, the Department has a wide range of CNC equipment including a Laser Cutting, Milling Machine, Vinyl Cutter/Plotter, 3D Printer and a Sublimation Printer.
-We also have access to a range of black and white, and colour A4 and A3 laser printers and an A3 scanner.

-- OCR A Level Design Technology: Product Design (88% A-C in 2013)
+AQA A Level Design and Technology: Product Design

 AQA GCSE Design and Technology